aeramos/Encrypted-Chat-Application/README.md

 command.

 ### The Commands
-Note that numbers in (parentheses) represent the number of bytes for each part of the message
+Note that numbers in (parentheses) represent the number of bytes for each part of the message.
+Also note that each request/response message includes its type in the first 3 characters of each message.
+For example, an NME request consists of the letters 'N', 'M', and 'E', then 16 letters for the user's desired name.

 | Request                                                                                              | Response                                                                                                                        |
 |------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------|